Barcodehub/ShipConnect/README.md

 - PUT /api/admin/roles: Update user roles.

+  To test the API endpoints, you can use Postman or any other API testing tool.
+Make sure to include the JWT token-login in the header for protected routes, and csrf-token.

+  Example:

+  Authorization: `<your_login_token>`
+  X-CSRF-Token: `<your_csrf_token>`

 ### Security Measures

   ShipConnect incorporates several security measures to protect user data and ensure safe interactions: